The Roadmap to Universal Child Care

 In July 2021, the first edition of the Roadmap to Universal Child Care in Ontario was released by the Ontario Coalition for Better Childcare (OCBCC) and the Association of Early Childhood Educators Ontario (AECEO).
-The Roadmap set out our vision and shared our path forward but did not delve deeply into each area of transformation needed.
+The Roadmap was developed in consultation with the early years and child care community, and set out our vision and shared our path forward but did not delve deeply into each area of transformation needed.

-Our sector continues to face exciting successes, changes, challenges, and ebbs and flows with the implementation of the Canada-Wide Early Learning and Child Care System.
-We believe as we continue on the journey of system-building, the knowledge, experience and innovation of Ontario’s ELCC community should lead the way.
+In the four years since the first edition of the Roadmap was published, our sector has faced exciting successes, changes, challenges, and ebbs and flows with the implementation of the Canada-Wide Early Learning and Child Care System.
+As we continue on the journey of system-building, the knowledge, experience and innovation of Ontario’s ELCC community should lead the way.

 In the latest publication from the OCBCC & AECEO’s Policy Brief series, Dr. Gordon Cleveland outlines what a new Ontario child care funding formula should do in order to be successful.
 It is anticipated that Ontario will release and implement a new child care funding formula in 2024-2025.
 This brief summarizes what elements should be considered, what options exist, and how to evaluate the efficacy of any new Ontario funding proposal.
 This brief will help inform the community’s evaluative processes, feedback and further refinements to Ontario’s forthcoming funding approach.
 Click here to access the full document in PDF.